-The latest GRACE Tellus land products (RL05) provided by the Center for Space Research, Geo Forschungs Zentrum Potsdam, and Jet Propulsion Laboratory are used (https://grace.jpl.nasa.gov/data/ get-data/).
-The GRACE data, which estimate the monthly variation of TWS is at a spatial resolution of $1^{\circ} \times 1^{\circ}$.
-The spatial average values of GRACE data in the upstream of the Yellow River basin are estimated using a mask, which is derived from the digital elevation model (DEM) of the study region and used to extract the values of three GRACE products from $1^{\circ} \times 1^{\circ}$ spatial resolution.
-Due to the postprocessing and sampling of GRACE data, TWS variations at grid scale tend to be adjusted by multiplying scaling factors first that are derived from the Community Land Model (CLM4.0; Landerer & Swenson, 2012).
+The latest GRACE Tellus land products (RL05) provided by the Center for Space Research (CSR), Geo Forschungs Zentrum Potsdam (GFZ), and Jet Propulsion Laboratory (JPL) are used (https://grace.jpl.nasa.gov/data/get-data/).
+The GRACE data, which estimates the monthly variation of TWS, is at a spatial resolution of 1°×1°.
+The spatial average values of GRACE data in the upstream of the Yellow River basin are estimated using a mask which is derived from the DEM of the study region, and used to extract the values of three GRACE products from 1°×1° spatial resolution.
+Due to the post-processing and sampling of GRACE data, TWS variations at grid scale tend to be adjusted by multiplying scaling factors first that are derived from the Community Land Model (CLM4.0) (Landerer & Swenson, 2012).
 In this study, gridded scaling factors provided together with the GRACE Tellus products were applied to these three GRACE data.
-We use these three datasets from 2003 to 2014 (excluding the missing data in June 2003, January 2011, June 2011, May 2012, October 2012, March 2013, August 2013, September 2013, February 2014, and December 2014; the missing data were filled using linear interpolation method).
-Because the GRACE TWS data are anomalies relative to the 2004-2009 time-mean baseline, we also compute the anomalies of TWS for model simulations based on the 2004-2009 average TWS.
-As all three centres produced reasonably similar TWS anomalies for the period of 2003 to 2014, the ensemble mean of these three GRACE products was obtained for evaluation.
+We use these three data sets from 2003 to 2014 (excluding the missing data in June 2003, January 2011, June 2011, May 2012, October 2012, March 2013, August 2013, September 2013, February 2014 and December 2014; the missing data was filled using linear interpolation method).
+Since the GRACE TWS data are anomalies relative to the 2004-2009 time-mean base-line, we also compute the anomalies of TWS for model simulations based on the 2004-2009 average TWS.
+As all three centers produced reasonably similar TWS anomalies for the period of 2003 to 2014, the ensemble mean of these three GRACE products were obtained for evaluation.

-3.3 | Parameters and model calibration
+3.3 Parameters and model calibration